clicksandcodes/ccc-nginx-certbot/README.md

 1. Running my terraform script workflow:
    - https://github.com/clicksandcodes/ccc-server-starter-kit
    - Documentation for that: https://github.com/clicksandcodes/ccc-server-starter-docs
-2. Then running the four commands in this project.
+2. Then, from clone this project (ccc-nginx-certbot), move into its directory, and runne the four commands in this project.

 Hence...
 I don't _really_ have a pressing need to fix the last piece of that workflow.
 Though I expect to return to it in the near future.